awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

    svc/kubernetes   ClusterIP   10.100.0.1   <none>        443/TCP   1m
    ```

-1. \(Linux GPU workers only\) If you chose a GPU instance type and the Amazon EKS\-optimized AMI with GPU support, you must apply the [NVIDIA device plugin for Kubernetes](https://github.com/NVIDIA/k8s-device-plugin) as a DaemonSet on your cluster with the following command\.
+1. \(Linux accelerated AMI workers only\) If you chose an accelerated AMI instance type and the Amazon EKS\-optimized accelerated AMI , then you must apply the [NVIDIA device plugin for Kubernetes](https://github.com/NVIDIA/k8s-device-plugin) as a DaemonSet on your cluster with the following command\.

    ```
    kubectl apply -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/1.0.0-beta/nvidia-device-plugin.yml